Trees and Shrubs

 Trees that grow in the lower desert elevations, such as honey mesquite, Prosopis glandulosa, often grow no taller than shrubs and are easily confused with shrubs because they possess similar physical characteristics such as small leaves and sharp spines.
 Cottonwoods, sycamore, ash, and huisache also grow at lower elevations, and shade the Rio Grande Village and Cottonwood campgrounds and Daniels Ranch picnic area.
 Beyond these manicured areas, typical vegetation by the river also includes willows, ratama, and tamarisk or saltcedar.

 Shrubs, on the other hand, are numerous and widespread in the Chihuahuan desert.
-Average elevations in this desert (above 3000') allow for colder winters which many shrub species can tolerate, while most cacti and succulents cannot.
+Average elevations in this desert (above 3,000 ft or 914 m) allow for colder winters which many shrub species can tolerate, while most cacti and succulents cannot.
 Common shrubs in Big Bend include creosote bush, cenizos, sumacs, and guayacan.
 The desert ecosystem relies heavily on the presence of shrub vegetation as do many of the other plants and animals.